DevExpress-Examples/out-of-maintenance-win-designer-pivot-detailed-data/readme.md

 # How to display detailed data for a clicked Pivot's element

-This example shows how to create an extension for the [Dashboard Designer](https://docs.devexpress.com/Dashboard/117006/create-the-designer-and-viewer-applications/winforms-designer) / [Dashboard Viewer](https://docs.devexpress.com/Dashboard/117122/create-the-designer-and-viewer-applications/winforms-viewer) controls that displays detailed data for a clicked pivot element (a data cell or a field value).
-This extension add the **Display Details** button to the ribbon, that behaves like default interactivity options.
-So that end users who design dashboards can enable or disable this functionality in the same manner as [Drill-Down](https://docs.devexpress.com/Dashboard/15703/create-dashboards/create-dashboards-in-the-winforms-designer/interactivity/drill-down), [Master Filtering](https://docs.devexpress.com/Dashboard/15702/create-dashboards/create-dashboards-in-the-winforms-designer/interactivity/master-filtering), or other options.
+This example shows how to create an extension for the [Dashboard Designer](https://docs.devexpress.com/Dashboard/117006) / [Dashboard Viewer](https://docs.devexpress.com/Dashboard/117122) controls that displays detailed data for a clicked pivot element (a data cell or a field value).
+This extension adds the **Display Details** button to the ribbon.
+End users who design dashboards can enable or disable this functionality in the same manner as [Drill-Down](https://docs.devexpress.com/Dashboard/15703), [Master Filtering](https://docs.devexpress.com/Dashboard/15702), or other options.

+The detailed data is displayed in a new form ([XtraForm](https://docs.devexpress.com/WindowsForms/114560) with [GridControl](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.GridControl)).
+You can customize the form and grid in your own ways.
+For example, you can change the form's [icon](https://docs.devexpress.com/WindowsForms/DevExpress.XtraEditors.XtraForm.IconOptions) or apply one of the [DevExpress skins](https://docs.devexpress.com/WindowsForms/2399/build-an-application/skins).

 ![](images/pivot-detailed-data.png)